-- 3.1 To simplify and focus delivery and assurance a new Safeguarding Partnership Board will replace the existing Safeguarding Children's Board (LSCB).
+- 3.1 To simplify and focus delivery and assurance a new Safeguarding Partnership Executive will replace the existing Safeguarding Children's Board (LSCB).
 This will build on the work of the LSCB and remain rooted in the agreed principles and priorities that the partnership has already agreed. - 3.2 This group will lead the borough-wide response to safeguarding challenges in Barking and Dagenham.
-It will comprise the three statutory partners alongside our local Safeguarding Champion, the Lead Member for Children's Services and Lead Member for Education.
-As required key leaders from the relevant agencies or other experts will contribute to the new Partnership Board. - 3.3 Essentially these meetings will: - a) Set the strategic direction; - b) Oversee the progress of the local response to strategic priorities; - c) Receive independent scrutiny and challenge (both against the strategic direction and progress); and - d) Fundamentally this revised Board will be driven by the experiences of our children, young people and their families who must be the focus of our local safeguarding systems. - 3.4 To achieve this, the Safeguarding Partnership will convene thematic, time-limited delivery groups and delegate authority to these groups to get on with business.
+It will comprise the three statutory partners alongside the Lead Member for Children's Services and Lead Member for Education and be supported by the new arrangements for independent scrutiny.
+As required key leaders from the relevant agencies or other experts will contribute.

+3.3 Essentially these meetings will:

+- a) Set the strategic direction; - b) Oversee the progress of the local response to strategic priorities; - c) Receive independent scrutiny and challenge (both against the strategic direction and progress); and - d) Fundamentally this revised Board will be driven by the experiences of our children, young people and their families who must be the focus of our local safeguarding systems.

+3.4 To achieve this, the Safeguarding Executive will convene thematic, time-limited delivery groups and delegate authority to these groups to get on with business.